Good performance reviews work. What’s more, they can help businesses of all sizes achieve results.

 Speaking from much experience (good and bad), here are some tips for Canadian businesses to get the most out of performance reviews and avoid common mistakes.

-Positions that have a genuine opportunity to deliver over-and-above results for the betterment of the organization and the individual should have performance reviews.
+Not every employee needs to go through the same formal performance review cycle.
+Positions that have a genuine opportunity to deliver over-and-above results for improving the business and helping the person's development should have a detailed review.

-Positions characterized by routine work patterns that rarely change do not need formal reviews; performance management in these roles happens daily.
+Positions that typically have routine work patterns that rarely change may not need formal performance reviews as performance management in these roles happens daily.

 OKRs (objectives and key results)